Huma07/Drum-Machine-by-Huma-Ameer/README.md

 # Drum-Machine-by-Huma-Ameer
-Third test of freeCodeCamp Front-end development liabrires certification
+The third test of freeCodeCamp Front-end development libraries certification

+This is an essential kind of drum machine where I've used the music or sounds provided by freeCodeCamp and made it work.